Share

 How to file income tax for new immigrants

-Everyone who works in the USA and earns a certain amount of money must pay income taxes.
+Everyone who works in the USA and earns a certain amount of money must pay income tax.
 Learn what income tax is and how to file it.
 Find helpful information for new immigrants.

 What is income tax?

-Income tax is an amount of money you owe the government based on how much money you earn or receive every year.
-Income taxes are withheld from your paycheck and sent to the government.
+Income tax is the amount of money you owe the government based on how much money you earn every year.
+Income taxes are usually withheld from your paycheck and sent to the government.

-You must calculate how much you earned in a year and how much income taxes you owe and report it to the government.
-This is called filing your taxes.
-You pay income tax to the federal government and to most state governments.
-Alaska, Florida, Nevada, New Hampshire, South Dakota, Tennessee, Texas, Washington, and Wyoming do not charge income tax.
+You pay income tax to the federal government and most state governments.
+Alaska, Florida, Nevada, New Hampshire, South Dakota, Tennessee, Texas, Washington, and Wyoming do not collect income tax.

 Income tax forms